-H. pylori bacteria can be treated by taking two antibiotics and another type of medicine called proton pump inhibitor (PPI).
+H. pylori bacteria can be treated by taking 2 antibiotics and another type of medicine called a proton pump inhibitor (PPI).
 The antibiotics kill the bacteria and the PPIs reduce your stomach acid so the antibiotics can work well.
-This combination of medicines is often called 'eradication therapy'.
+This combination of medicines is often called eradication therapy.

 - Antibiotics used to clear H. pylori are clarithromycin and either amoxicillin or metronidazole.

-- Proton pump inhibitors (PPIs) are omeprazole, lansoprazole, pantoprazole.
+- Proton pump inhibitors (PPIs) are omeprazole, lansoprazole and pantoprazole.